 Satisfyingly weighty with a pleasant balance

-TUO have also earned a spot on our list, with their Chinese style chef’s knife.
+TUO has also earned a spot on our list, with its Chinese style chef’s knife.
 The blade is constructed from Japanese Damascus steel, featuring a hammered finish for a beautiful and unique appearance.
-The high carbon steel is extremely hard and durable, making for impressive edge retention, corrosion resistance, and maximum sharpness.
+The steel is extremely hard and durable, making for impressive edge retention, corrosion resistance, and maximum sharpness.
 All this adds up to a knife that can cut through almost anything with very little effort.

 At the other end, an ergonomic handle allows for a comfortable grip, making the cleaver easy to use even for extended periods.
-This full tang handle is carved from polished pakkawood, known for its exceptional durability and striking appearance.
+It is carved from polished pakkawood, known for its exceptional durability and striking appearance.
 The cleaver includes an attractive presentation box, making it the perfect gift for the culinary enthusiast in your life.
-Every TUO knife includes a 100% money back guarantee.
+Every TUO knife includes a 100% money-back guarantee.